azat-co/practicalnode/chapter1/chapter1.md

 ## Installing from Source Code

-If you want to use the latest core Node.js code, and maybe even contribute to the Node.js and npm projects, your best choice is to use the installation from the source code which is in GitHub.
-This will allow you to change the Node code itself, and then compile and run it
+If you want to use the latest core Node.js code, and maybe even contribute to the Node.js and npm projects, your best choice is to use the installation from the source code that is in Node repository on GitHub.
+This will allow you to change the Node code itself, and then compile and run it.

 This step requires Git.
 To install it, go to <http://git-scm.com> and click Download.
-For basic Git commands, refer to Chapter 11, where we explore deployment.
+For basic Git commands, refer to Chapter 11, which explores deployment.

-For the full detailed instructions, go to <https://github.com/nodejs/node/blob/master/BUILDING.md>.
-Here is the short version of the instructions.
+For full, detailed instructions, go to <https://github.com/nodejs/node/blob/master/BUILDING.md>.
+Here is the short version of the instructions:

 1. Make the folders and add the path: